gmosley/rust-DNSoverHTTPS/REPORT.md

 Since this was also our first time working with the DNS, we also spent a fair amount of time understanding the protocol.

 ## Accomplishments
-We were able to create a working DNS server with almost the same average response time as traditonal DNS servers for a variety of standard queries.
+We were able to create a working DNS server with almost the same average response time as traditional DNS servers for a variety of standard queries.

 ## Components, structure, design decisions
 A typical DNS query is handled in the following steps:

 1. The server listens for incoming UDP packets on port 53.
 When a packet is received, a new thread is spawned.
 2. The packet is parsed into a DNS packet using `dns-parser`.
-3. If the parsing is successfull, a HTTPS request is constructed and sent using `hyper`.
+3. If the parsing is successful, a HTTPS request is constructed and sent using `hyper`.
 4. The response is deserialized using serde.
 5. A DNS answer packet is constructed and sent back to the requestor.

 dns-parser was chosen to parse DNS packets.
 Unfortunately, while library was great for parsing packets, it had very little support for building packets.
 In

 ## Benchmarks/Results
-We found that our DNS server had ~150 ms response time for queries when built with the `--release` flag.
-This is only slightly slower than the average response time of the University of Pennsylvania's DNS Servers (TODO ms).
-Our server also had the benifits of HTTPS over DNS.
+We found that on arverage our DNS server had under 100 ms response time for queries when built with the `--release` flag.
+This is only slightly slower than the mean response time of the University of Pennsylvania's DNS Servers.
+Our server also has the security benefits of HTTPS over DNS.

 ### Benchmarking was done using [namebench](https://github.com/catap/)

 rust-DNSoverHTTPS, Google Public DNS, and the University of Pennsylvania's DNS were tested.
 Benchmarking was run on OSX using AirPennNet.
-The DNS cache was cleared before use.
+The DNS cache was cleared before benchmarking.

 ```./namebench.py -H -q 500 127.0.0.1 8.8.8.8 128.91.49.1```